Stephanie Ho: Friendship

 When filming Raising The Bar, Ho became best friends with Jeannie Chan and Moon Lau.
 She also shared an apartment with Jeannie Chan for a year (2015-2016).
-She is also close with others in the entertainment industry including Winki Lai, Sisley Choi Sea-pui, Anjaylia Chan Ka-po, Cheronna Ng Ka-hei, Fred Cheung, Joey Law Tin-yu, Dickson Yu, Mayao Ma Tin-yau, Grace Chan, Adrian Chau Chi-man, Daniel Chau Chi-hong and William Chak.
+She is also close with others in the entertainment industry including Winki Lai, Sisley Choi, Anjaylia Chan, Cheronna Ng, Fred Cheung, Joey Law, Dickson Yu, Mayao Ma, Grace Chan, and William Chak.
 In the music industry, she is good friends with Hubert Wu, Kayee Tam, James Ng, Sophy Wong, Alfred Hui and Jason Chan.

 Marriage and Family

 On 6 April 2017, Ho admitted to being in a relationship with fellow singer, Fred Cheng.
-On 1 January 2020, Ho and Cheng announced their engagement along with pre-wedding photos on Instagram, and that Cheng had proposed while they were on holiday in Thailand.
+On 1 January 2020, Ho and Cheng announced their engagement on Instagram, and revealed that Cheng had proposed while they were on holiday in Thailand.
 The couple married on 7 November 2020 and held their wedding at Hyatt Regency Sha Tin, Hong Kong.

 On 13 January 2022, Ho announced on Instagram that she is pregnant.
 Their son, Asher Douglas Cheng, was born on 1 June 2022.
 On his second birthday, the couple revealed Asher had been diagnosed with Angelman syndrome.

-Depression
+Mental Health

 On 31 March 2017, Ho posted on Instagram that she would be resigning from upcoming drama My Ages Apart due to private illness.
 Days later, she admitted on Instagram that she had been suffering from emotional illness as she received tremendous pressure from the public regarding her private life and health.
 While being interviewed at an event on 31 December 2017, she said that she had recovered from depression but was still taking medication.